Koalas rescued from the Tasmanian Blue Gum Plantations on Kangaroos Island are safe and happy at Warrawong Wildlife Sanctuary.

 “It’s an honour to be in a position to help Australia’s most iconic animal.
 Whether land clearing, cars, or feral animals, Australian animals are under threat.
 It really doesn’t take much to make a positive contribution,” David Cobbold said.

-This morning in an ARN Radio interview with Jennie Lenman he shared his thoughts about the shift for Aussie tourist destinations to stop the practice of koala cuddling.
+This morning in an ARN Radio interview with Jennie Lenman David Cobbold spoke of the good news about the koalas while also weighing in on an issue in the headlines, sharing his thoughts about the shift for Australian tourist destinations to stop the practice of koala cuddling.

 “The evolution of the zeitgeist, the mood of the people, is that they don’t want to see that anymore.
 What they want to see are animals in natural environments, so Dr [John] Wamsley was well ahead of the curve with Warrawong in creating that,” David Cobbold told Jennie Lenman.